Integrating Azure SAML with Dialpad

 Let's dive into the details.

-The Azure SAML integration is available to Dialpad Ai Voice, Ai Sales, and Contact Center customers on Standard, Pro, and Enterprise plans.
+The Azure SAML integration is available to all Dialpad users.

-*If you're on a Standard or Pro level plan, you'll need to contact Customer Support to enable this feature.
+*If you're on a Standard or Pro level plan, you must contact Customer Care to enable this feature.

 You must have an Azure Active Directory subscription that allows the addition of SAML Toolkit SSO.